Annual Withholding Information Due January 31

 - If your withholding liability is $1,000 or more, your withholding returns and tax payments are due semi-weekly.

 If your average tax liability is less than $100 per month, you will be assigned a quarterly filing status.
 Quarterly returns and payments are due on the last day of the month following the close of each quarter, as shown below.
-You may file your returns on Form VA-5 using our free online filing services: eForms, Business Account or Web Upload.
+File your returns on Form VA-5 using eForms (VA-5 Quarterly eForm), your Business Account or Web Upload.

 |FOR THE QUARTER ENDING...||FILE YOUR RETURN AND PAYMENT BY...|